ktb702/csc143/README.md

 Assignment #3 - Recursion.
 Create an application that draws fractal-like shapes using recursion.

 Assignment #4 - Let the adventure begin!
 In this assignment we create a simple text-based adventure game.

+Assignment #5 - We use binary trees and priority queues to create a Huffman coding tree.